 This section gives users the power to view all the dataset tables to inspect data snapshots.
 Unlike the report view, you will be able to view data in the data view option once it is loaded into the model.

 On the other hand, the modeling feature empowers users to create relationships between multiple data tables.
 The user can do this by simply dragging the table field onto the associated field in the other table.
 For this, you don’t need a data engineer to build relationships between tables.
 Once you understand the dynamics of Power BI Builder, you can do it easily all by yourself.

 Other features that Power BI Builders should know about and may find handy are:

 Storing data in different formats and from different sources can be difficult.
 However, the Power BI Builder feature connectors make things simple and easy.
-It provides you a large selection of data sources that can easily and directly be connected to your reports.
+It provides you with a large selection of data sources that can easily and directly be connected to your reports.
 Some popular examples of databases that Power BI supports are MySQL, SQL, Access, Server, and PostgreSQL.

 This feature provides you the power to manage large datasets and report them easily.
 For instance, if you use the same report in different workspaces, making changes to each report can be difficult and time-consuming.
 However, the REST API feature spares you from this time-consuming and frustrating task.
 With REST API, all you have to do is make changes to the single report.
 Once it is done, you can then easily push it in just one click to all your workspaces, thereby saving you time and energy.